 - A dedicated, 14-foot-wide shared-use path with improved paving.

 - Overhead lighting features.

 - A separate northbound and southbound path for more efficient navigation.

-- A new multi-use path along the west side of Alaskan Way South, between South King and South Atlantic streets.
+- Signs warning of vehicles crossing the intersection of Alaskan Way South and South Atlantic Street.

 - Landscaping (to be completed at a later stage).

 Bicyclists and pedestrians heading east or west can use the sidewalk on the north side of South Atlantic Street or the overpass when a train blocks the tracks.
 Bicyclists travelling on the Mountains to Sound Greenway Trail will still be able to access the new path via South Atlantic Street.

 The bicycle/pedestrian improvements are associated with a project that opened a new overpass to the west of Seattle’s stadiums in January 2014.
 By allowing traffic to bypass the busy railroad track that crosses South Atlantic Street, the overpass helps move freight and daily commuters faster and more reliably through the area.

 View a fact sheet (pdf 3007 kb) about bicycle and pedestrian facilities near the new overpass.